 Not all information is created equal.
 Some is current, authoritative, and reliable, but in an online environment where anyone can publish their opinion, you need to be able to filter the good from what is biased, out of date, misleading, or false.
 University students and researchers also need to use "scholarly" or "academic" quality information sources, so need to know what these are and how to find them.

-As a citizen, UNESCO recognises "that information literate people are able to access information about their health, their environment, their education and work, empowering them to make critical decisions about their lives, e.g. in taking more responsibility for their own health and education".
+UNESCO's statement on Information Literacy acknowledges that "information literate people are able to access information about their health, their environment, their education and work, empowering them to make critical decisions about their lives, e.g. in taking more responsibility for their own health and education".